Health effects of electronic cigarettes: Smoking cessation

+A small number of studies have looked at whether using e-cigarettes reduces the number of cigarettes smokers consume.
 It is unclear whether e-cigarettes are only helpful for particular types of smokers.
 Vaping with nicotine may reduce tobacco use among daily smokers.
 Whether vaping is effective for quitting smoking may depend on whether it was used as part of an effort to quit.